feldoh/Chromatic-Sensitivity/README.md

 # Chromatic Sensitivity

 Rimworld mod to make pawns more affected by the colors they interact with.
+Most of the features of this mod are related to the `ChromaticSensitivity` Hediff.

+### How can I get it
+* On most maps with reasonable fertility the Chromosia plant will spawn, if a pawn consumes the fruit they have a chance to become chromatically sensitive.
+* If you are playing in a [Biomes!
+Chromatic Oasis](https://steamcommunity.com/sharedfiles/filedetails/?id=2538518381) it has a chance to appear naturally as a disease.
+* You can add it in scenario editor
+* Add the hediff in dev mode

+### How can I get rid of it
+If a pawn has Chromatic sensitivity you can perform a surgery with a little glitterworld medicine and some chromosia to remove it.
+Though Why you wouldn't want a garish green pawn I don't know.
+If you remove chromatic sensitivity this way the pawn will be restored to their original color.

 ## Features
-Most of the features of this mod are related to the `ChromaticSensitivity` Hediff.
-The Hediff is very rare by default, you can stop it naturally occurring altogether in the mod settings.
-If your pawn has this Hediff they can look forward to some of the following.

 ### You are what you eat
-Eating food will slowly transform the pawn making them approximately the same color as their food.
+Eating food will slowly transform a pawn with Chromatic Sensitivity making them approximately the same color as their food.
 * If they eat food with ingredients then the effect will be applied for each ingredient.
 * The severity dictates how quickly their color will change.
 This defaults to 5% per item consumed.
 This is quite slow but makes it smooth and natural.
 You can change this in the modsettings all the way up to 100% if you want them to change color after every snack.
 * The color is determined by simply finding the most common pixel color in the texture so sometimes this can be a little off, e.g. if the border ends up being the most common color.
 Core items should all have reasonable colors but you can add your own if you really want someone eating something silver to go blue.